icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [zsh-hookie-projects](https://github.com/aemonge/zsh-hookie-projects) - Language-agnostic project detection with smart hooks, PowerLevel10k integration, and intelligent path shortening.
 Automatically detects 100+ project types, provides customizable on_project/off_project hooks, features a smart `cd` command that goes to project root, and includes a beautiful `hookie_dir` segment that shortens paths like `~/projects/my-app` → `~/p/my-app`.
 Perfect for polyglot developers who want seamless project-aware shell behavior.
 - [zsh-in-docker](https://github.com/deluan/zsh-in-docker) - Automates ZSH + [oh-my-zsh](https://ohmyz.sh/) installation into development containers.
 Works with Alpine, Ubuntu, Debian, CentOS or Amazon Linux.
 - [zsh-llm-assist](https://github.com/championswimmer/zsh-llm-assist) - Plain english to shell command suggestions as well as shell command to plain english explanation using Gemini CLI, Codex, Claude Code or OpenCode
+* [zsh-make-completion](https://github.com/pksublime/zsh-make-completion) - Correct `make` tab completion for zsh.
+Uses `make -qp` to fully expand the makefile database, so targets generated via `$(eval $(call ...))` are included.
+Results are cached per-directory and invalidated automatically when Makefiles change.
 - [zsh-not-vim](https://github.com/redxtech/zsh-not-vim) - Provides a function that automatically shames the user for forgetting they weren't in `vim`.
 - [zsh-select](https://github.com/z-shell/zsh-select) - Displays a selection list.
 It is similar to `selecta`, but uses the curses library to do display, and when compared to [fzf](https://github.com/junegunn/fzf), the main difference is approximate matching instead of fuzzy matching.
 - [zsh-vi-man](https://github.com/TunaCuma/zsh-vi-man) - Smart man page lookup for zsh vi mode.
 Press `Shift-K` on any command or option to instantly open its man page with smart detection for subcommands, option jumping, combined options, and pipe support.